liamross/developmental/content/blog/keyboard-navigation-focus-styles/index.md

 }
 ```

-The reason for creating an observable class is that we can instantiate it a
-single time and then subscribe and unsubscribe hooks as they are created /
-unmounted.
-The actual hook will be quite simple, it will merely subscribe to a
+The actual hook will be quite simple, it will merely subscribe to a single
-single instance of this observable class, and return a boolean:
+instance of this observable class, and return a boolean:

 ```js
 const observable = new UserTabbingObservable();